Operation Identify Me

 The border area of Germany, Belgium and the Netherlands.

 Operation Identify Me was launched on 10 May 2023 by Interpol to solve cold cases across Western Europe to identify 22 unidentified women who were found deceased in the Netherlands, Belgium and Germany between 1976 and 2019.
 Most of the women were murdered, and none had ever been identified.

 A public appeal was made for information surrounding the unidentified women.
 Interpol alongside Dutch, German, and Belgian police forces released forensic facial reconstructions as well as other information used in the investigations.
 It is believed some of the murdered women may be from parts of Eastern Europe.

 The second phase of the project was launched in October 2024.
 The 46 newly publicised cases were expanded to France, Italy and Spain.

+Since its inception, six women have been identified.

 Cases (2023)

 The suspected murder cases in the first phase span five decades.
 The bodies were discovered between October 1976 and August 2019.
 Their average ages range from 15 to 30.
 Most of the women suffered violent deaths.